 - Metal spatula

-- Butter—you can use salted or unsalted butter.
+- Butter — you can use salted or unsalted butter.
 If using salted butter, don’t add the extra salt.
 If using unsalted butter, you need a little extra sprinkle of salt.
 I have more details about this below so you know how much to add.

-- Marshmallows—mini marshmallows melt best and easiest!
+- Marshmallows — mini marshmallows melt best and easiest!
 Make sure they’re fresh.

-- Candy eyes— in order to get the whole monster effect, you’ve GOT to invest in candy eyeball sprinkles!
+- Candy eyes — in order to get the whole monster effect, you’ve GOT to invest in candy eyeball sprinkles!
 These are pretty readily available at grocery stores and craft stores, so grab ‘em where you find ‘em and use as many as you want to decorate your monsters.
 I find the ones with multiple eyes wonderfully (and creepily) cute.

 How to make Rice Krispie Treats

 Prepare the pan.
-I like using a 9”x13” baking dish and lining it with wax paper.
+I use a 9”x13” baking dish lined with wax paper.
 This will make removing the treats easy.
-You can spritz the pan (sans paper) with nonstick cooking spray to ensure your treats will remove easily.
-Set aside.

 Measure out the cereal into a large bowl, and set aside.
-We won’t be mixing these in the bowl itself , but having this measured out before our marshmallow-butter mixture is melty is important.
+We won’t be mixing these in the bowl itself, but having this measured out before our marshmallow-butter mixture is melty is important.

 Mix the treats.
 Remove from heat, and pour the cereal into the pot with the marshmallow mixture.
 Stir quickly until the cereal is completely coated.